pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 * **MetaBAT** ({% cite Kang2019 %}): Another widely used de novo binning algorithm that employs a hierarchical clustering approach based on tetranucleotide frequency and coverage information.
 * **CONCOCT** ({% cite Alneberg2014 %}): A de novo binning tool that uses a clustering algorithm based on sequence composition and coverage information to group contigs into genome bins.
 * **MyCC** ({% cite Lin2016 %}): A reference-based binning tool that uses sequence alignment to identify contigs belonging to the same genome or taxonomic group.
-* **GroopM** ({%cite Imelfort2014%}): A hybrid binning tool that combines reference-based and de novo approaches to achieve high binning accuracy.
+* **GroopM** ({% cite Imelfort2014 %}): A hybrid binning tool that combines reference-based and de novo approaches to achieve high binning accuracy.
-* **SemiBin** ({%cite Pan2022%}): A command-line tool for metagenomic binning with deep learning; handles both short and long reads.
+* **SemiBin** ({% cite Pan2022 %}): A command-line tool for metagenomic binning with deep learning, handling both short and long reads.
-* **Vamb** ({%cite nissen2021improved%}): An algorithm that uses variational autoencoders (VAEs) to encode sequence composition and coverage information.
+* **Vamb** ({% cite nissen2021improved %}): An algorithm that uses variational autoencoders (VAEs) to encode sequence composition and coverage information.
-* **ComeBin** ({%cite Wang2024COMEBin%}): A metagenomic binning tool that integrates both composition and abundance features with machine learning-based clustering to improve binning accuracy across complex microbial communities.
+* **ComeBin** ({% cite Wang2024COMEBin %}): A metagenomic binning tool that integrates both composition and abundance features with machine learning-based clustering to improve binning accuracy across complex microbial communities.

 ## Bin refinement